LeandroTheDev/project_factions/README.md

 - Copy all mods from the new folder created, and paste on your project zomboid mods folder
 - > You can also upload to workshop to automatically users download this project
 - Now you can open the game, enable the mods and change the sandbox configurations
-- > Some mods require special configurations in Lua, after starting the server take a look in the Lua folder, all mods also have a Logs folder in Lua to manage players actions
+- > Some mods require special configurations in Lua, after starting the server take a look in the Lua folder, all mods also have a Logs folder in Lua to manage players actions, you can view templates in [Server Configuration](https://github.com/LeandroTheDev/project_factions/tree/main/Server%20Configuration) folder

 Load Order:
 - Factions